wirecard/extension-credentials-module/README.md

-# Credentials Module
+# extension-credentials-module

-This module is meant for reading out credentials from xml file based on schema.xsd template and generating of configuration objects per payment method.
+Module used in shop extentions to read/load default credentials

 ## How to setup